OSMNames/www.osmnames.org/api.md

 ## Autocomplete JavaScript component

-You can easily create OSMNames autocomplete using prepared JavaScript component:
+You can easily create OSMNames autocomplete using the prepared JavaScript component:

 {% highlight html %}
 <html>